About Le Bazaar de Leo

 Thanks to its freedom to think differently, LBDL has already reached international recognition and is open to explore new fields and area for creating and celebrating art, technology and mechanical aesthetics.

 Born in Martinique, a French island in the Caribbean, Leo the founder and creative mind behind this, dreamed as a child to be a lawyer.
 While he was finishing his law school, he wanted to know how to code and started as an autodidact to learn programming.
 At the same time he felt in love with some aesthetics and designs that he assembled into an automated portfolio assistant that he created and still curating today (Junglegroove.me).
 All these inspirations that he collected from years led him to start making objects and mastering tools such as wood working tools and 3D printers.

 The name Leo is a subtile reference to the multitasking and multipotentialist skills that Da Vinci believed in.
 Le Bazaar refers to the "Bazaar" software development model unlighted in the essay The Cathedral and the Bazaar (1999) by Eric S. Raymond, one of a founding father of the open source movement.

 In this way, Leo tries to assemble both an old and a new context in which mechanical aesthetics meet emerging hardware and software technologies.
 Leo is convinced that technology might generate strong emotions.
 He lives the adrenaline rush generated by innovation.
 He knows that design and computing are primarily the result of human creative genius.
-And embodies the vision of LBDL which is to celebrate these values by creating trendsetter beautiful machines and sculptures.
+And embodies the vision of LBDL which is to celebrate these values by creating trendsetter beautiful machines projects and objects.